bbauska/JS-Basics-Unlock/README.md

 sequence.

-By building on the foundation laid by Promises and generators, async/await has made JavaScript\'s asynchronous programming model more accessible and more powerful, enabling developers to write clean, effcient, and maintainable asynchronous code.
+By building on the foundation laid by Promises and generators, async/await has made JavaScript&#39;s asynchronous programming model more accessible and more powerful, enabling developers to write clean, effcient, and maintainable asynchronous code.

-In conclusion, the continuous evolution of JavaScript\'s features for asynchronous programming---from callbacks to Promises, and from generators to async/await--- demonstrates the language\'s adaptability and its commitment to improving developer experience and code readability.
+In conclusion, the continuous evolution of JavaScript&#39;s features for asynchronous programming---from callbacks to Promises, and from generators to async/await--- demonstrates the language&#39;s adaptability and its commitment to improving developer experience and code readability.
 These features provide developers with the tools needed to effciently handle increasingly complex asynchronous operations in modern